 3. Characteristic impedance of a cable depends only on the resistance per foot of the wire used.

-Explanation: The characteristic impedance of a cable depends on the inductance per foot and the capacitance per foot.
+Explanation: Characteristic Impedance is the ratio of voltage amplitude to current amplitude of a propagating electromagnetic wave.
+The characteristic impedance of a cable depends on the inductance per foot and the capacitance per foot.

 4. When calculating the maximum number of users, limiting factor in FDM is ___________